microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/07-Install-Configure-Apps.md

 3. Expand the MSIX packages to VHD/VHDx/CIM
 4. Copy the converted disk image(s) to the MSIX Azure File share created.
 5. Configure the application group for the MSIX packages to apply to the appropriate group of users.
-    `An alternate 3rd party tool for managing MSIX Packages to include expanding to VHD is MSIX Hero. (https://msixhero.net/)`
+    - An alternate 3rd party tool for managing MSIX Packages to include expanding to VHD is [MSIX Hero](https://msixhero.net/).

-    *NOTE: Sometimes in packaging you will run into issues and errors.
-If so another good resource is [PSFTooling] (https://www.microsoft.com/en-us/p/tmurgent-psftooling/9nc6k0q954jv#activetab=pivot:overviewtab)
+    **NOTE:** Sometimes in packaging you will run into issues and errors.
+If so another good resource is [PSFTooling](https://www.microsoft.com/en-us/p/tmurgent-psftooling/9nc6k0q954jv#activetab=pivot:overviewtab).

 ### Remote Apps (Pooled - UK)